aaya-ahmed/a/ReadMe.md

 ##Contributing
 <ul>
     <li>Fork the repository.</li>
-    <li>Create a branch (e.g. my-awesome-feature) for the work you’re going to do.</li>
+    <li>Create a branch (e.g.feature) for the work you’re going to do.</li>
     <li>Make your awesome changes in your topic branch.</li>
     <li>Send a pull request from your branch to this repository.</li>
 </ul>
 ##Running locally
 Just open the index.html file in a browser.
-No frameworks needed. 😁
+No frameworks needed.